ash/raku-course/essentials/booleans/exercises/triple-negation/solution/index.md

 ## Comments

-It was a bit unexpected the program with three exclamation signs did not compile:
+It was a bit unexpected the program with three exclamation marks did not compile:

 ```console
 $ raku triple-negation.raku